 Editor’s Note: This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
 For full details visit the disclosures page.

-Quahog Bay Bedding is best known for providing custom sheets for boat cushions.
+Quahog Bay Bedding is best known for providing custom sheets for boat cushions and RV mattress sheets.
 They found a niche where boat owners weren’t able to use traditional sheets to properly fit these proprietary shapes and sizes.
 Added to that, they created a cord that replaces the traditional elastic band to secure the sheet to mattress or pad.
 This is known as their cinch fit system.
 Recently, Quahog Bay incorporated this technology into regular size mattresses and they sent me one for review.

 I received a free set of queen size cinch fit bedding from Quahog Bay to review.
 I was interested in reviewing these sheets because many sets of sheets today are designed as deep pocket sheet sets to accommodate a wide variety of mattress depths.